 Whey Protein.
 Sufficient protein is important for a healthy functioning immune system.
 Whey protein in particular has many benefits.
 Whey protein is easily absorbed by the body and contains glutamate and cysteine, precursors to glutathione.
 Whey protein can activate natural killer cells and contains several substances that enhance the immune system, including beta-lactoglobulin, alpha-lactalbumin, lactoperoxidase and lactoferrin.
 Lactoferrin, a major component of whey protein, also acts as an antioxidant.
 It can inhibit the absorption of bacteria through the intestinal wall.

 Colostrum.
 I am a big fan of using colostrum.
 Soon after giving birth, female mammals produce colostrum, which is a milk-like substance that jump-starts a newborn’s immune system.
 Researchers have also found it beneficial for boosting overall immune health.
 Colostrum has two groups of components: immune system factors and growth factors.
 These show anti-microbial and antiviral properties.
 Colostrum powder can be a useful way to get these natural immune supporting components.

 Zinc and Selenium.
 Among children, deficiencies of zinc, copper, and selenium have been linked to immune deficiency and infection.
 One of the roles of selenium is in helping to recycle glutathione ( a major antioxidant) in the body.

 Zinc helps support the function of lymphocytes and can decrease inflammation in the body.
 Zinc deficiency can lead to reduced immune function increasing your risk of an infection.
 If you want to increase your intake of zinc naturally include plenty of pumpkin and sesame seeds, lamb, beef, oats, yogurts and prawns.
-When you are suffering with a cold or flu try sucking zinc lozenges every 2 to 3 hours for first day or two.
+When you are suffering with a sore throat or feel a cold coming try sucking zinc lozenges every 2 to 3 hours for first day or two.